-Legacy is partnering with the University of Northwestern-St. Paul to offer courses to qualified juniors and seniors on Legacy's campus.
-Approved and trained by the University of Northwestern-St. Paul, Legacy instructors teach these courses during the school day.
-The syllabus and textbook are determined by UNW-SP and equivalent to what is taught at UNW-SP to college students.
-LCA students enrolling in these courses can expect the rigor of a college course and at the same time receive both high school and, for those students completing the course with a C or higher, college credit.
+Legacy is partnering with the University of Northwestern-St. Paul and Bethel University to offer courses to qualified juniors and seniors on Legacy's campus.
+Approved and trained by UNW, Legacy instructors teach these courses during the school day.
+The syllabus and textbook are determined by UNW and Bethel University and are equivalent to what is taught at UNW and Bethel to college students.
+LCA students enrolling in these courses can expect the rigor of a college course and at the same time receive both high school and, for those students completing the course with a C- or higher, college credit.
 These courses may fulfill LCA required classes/credits for graduation.

-A student must have a cumulative GPA of 3.2 or higher, score an 18 on his or her PLAN test, and meet class prerequisites to enroll in these courses.
+A student must have a cumulative GPA of 3.2 or higher, score an 18 on his or her PreACT test, and meet class prerequisites to enroll in these courses.
 Students have two weeks to drop an on-site PSEO class without penalty.
-Applications are due to Mrs. Lunderby by May 15.
+It is important to note that taking an on-site PSEO course will impact both a student's college and Legacy transcript and GPA.